ITU-BDSA-GROUP12/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others
 A large level model is used for language understanding and generation.
 We have used ChatGPT and Co-Pilot in this project.
 We used these to expedite the coding in certain areas.
-We tried asking ChatGPT when hitting an error that we could not figure out why we recieved.
+We tried asking ChatGPT when hitting an error that we could not figure out why we received.
 ChatGPT is often helpful with both finding but also explain what the error is to understand _why_ we get the error.
 This has been great to get a better understanding of what we need to fix to make good and functional code.
 Furthermore ChatGPT has proven to be a solid tool for discovering keywords and to figure out what documentation needs to be delved into.
-ChatGPT is also good at comprehending how components work together, whereas documentation for each part (being Azure, .NET or even GitHub) is really good at focusing on the specific domain.
+ChatGPT is also good at comprehending how components work together, whereas documentation for each part (being Azure, .NET or even GitHub) is excellent at focusing on the specific domain.
 When "integrating" these domains, ChatGPT has been helpful with sharing its insights and filled the gaps between documentation.
 This has definitely saved us time.
-Co-Pilot were used on the fly, as we were coding it would suggest what we might write, and often it was right and expidited the coding.
+Co-Pilot were used on the fly, as we were coding it would suggest what we might write, and often it was right and expedited the coding.
 It was also helpful, as we could write a comment stating what we want and Co-Pilot will then suggest the code for this.
 We have always been careful when using these tools as they may be wrong, inaccurate, etc. and researched upon information it gave that we were going to use.
 The way these tool were used in the process, made the code writing a bit faster, and sometimes **way** faster to debug.